iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 > I can't open the app with mobile data or Wi-Fi I'm still out side the Country and I'm facing this issue<br> :date: __2020-11-18 14:16:54__

-> App is very slow<br> :date: __2020-11-12 18:32:40__

-> I couldnt check my status, and no option to answer pre survey..This app is not compatible with my mobile..please fix the issue, thank you<br> :date: __2020-11-11 13:56:02__

-> Hello.
-This is a last resort from my side.
-I've done my pcr test last week and to date it has not been updated in the app.
-I've received the result via SMS too.
-I've called your hotline and they've promised it'll reflect by max yesterday.
-And still nothing.
-Please help.<br> :date: __2020-11-09 09:14:57__

-> Good<br> :date: __2020-11-08 15:28:22__

-> not moving to submit not abal to get result<br> :date: __2020-11-08 09:35:22__

 #### 1-star reviews